MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 1. Check the credentials created in your Key vault.
 The username and password secret must reflect the correct username and format of the username value must be *domain\username* and password which have permissions to join a machine to the domain.
 By default, user accounts can only add up to 10 computers to the domain.
 To configure, see [Default limit to number if workstations a user can join to the domain](/troubleshoot/windows-server/identity/default-workstation-numbers-join-domain).
 2. Verify that the OU Path is correct and doesn't block new computers from joining the domain.

-### General troubleshooting steps
+### General troubleshooting steps for Domain join validation

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
 Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

 2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell, execute the specific check called `Invoke-ValidateDomainJoin` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
-For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.
+For further details on running the validation script independently on your test machine, see **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

 3. Open the PowerShell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.